hendisantika/docker-h2/README.md

-# Spring Boot Docker H@
+# Spring Boot Docker H2

+### Build this docker
+`./mvnw install dockerfile:build`

-So our desired image id is the latest userservice: 717df7ce7063.
+### So our desired image id is the latest userservice: 717df7ce7063.
 With this information we can create our docker run command:

+### Show docker images
+`docker images`

+### Run our image
+`docker run -p 8080:8080 -t hendisantika/docker-h2`

 ?
 1